History of the San Diego Padres: 1998: The second pennant

-1999–present: 21st century

-1999-2003: Farewell to the Q
+1999–2000: Last years of the 20th century

 Entering the 1999 season, some instrumental players to the 1998 World Series team were gone.
 Brown, a free agent, signed the biggest contract in baseball history with the Dodgers.
 Finley, a free agent, signed with the Arizona Diamondbacks.
 Caminiti, a free agent went to the Houston Astros.
 Vaughn and utilityman Mark Sweeney were traded to the Cincinnati Reds for left fielder Reggie Sanders, infielder Damian Jackson and pitching prospect Josh Harris.
 Starting pitcher Joey Hamilton was traded to the Toronto Blue Jays for pitchers Woody Williams and Carlos Almanzar.
 The Padres opened their 1999 season in Monterrey, Mexico versus the Colorado Rockies.
 On August 6, 1999, Tony Gwynn got his 3,000th hit (a single) against the Montreal Expos at Olympic Stadium.

+2001–present: 21st century

+2001–2003: Farewell to the Q

 On October 7, 2001, in a post-game ceremony at Qualcomm Stadium, Tony Gwynn made an emotional farewell to the team that had been his only major-league home.
 In the game played that day, Rickey Henderson, who in the meantime had rejoined the Padres, collected his 3,000th major-league base hit, a double.
 Gwynn struck his final major-league hit, also a double, in the previous game.
 He was the head coach of the San Diego State University Aztecs, his alma mater from 2003 to 2014.
 He was inducted into the National Baseball Hall of Fame on July 29, 2007.
-Gwynn died on June 16, 2014 of salivary gland cancer.
+Gwynn died on June 16, 2014, of salivary gland cancer.

 Also in 2001, Dave Winfield became the first player to be elected to the National Baseball Hall of Fame as a Padre.